sladg/nextjs-lambda/README.md

-# NextJS Image Optimizer Handler
+# NextJS Lambda Utils

+This is a set of utils needed for deploying NextJS into AWS Lambda.
-This is a wrapper for `next/server/image-optimizer` allowing to use S3.
+It includes a wrapper for `next/server/image-optimizer` allowing to use S3.

-It is intended to be used with `nextjs` deployments to Lambda.
+And includes CLI and custom server handler to integrate with ApiGw.

 ## Usage